 In 2009, Suburban merged with Johns Hopkins Hospital, essentially converting this Montgomery County hospital into a Hopkins subsidiary.
 It is expected that Hopkins resources will finally bring about long-awaited expansion plans for the hospital.
 Suburban named a new president, Jacqueline Schultz, who took over the hospital on August 15, 2016.

 This hospital provides a variety of services, including emergency and trauma medicine, cancer, orthopedic, cardiology, and senior care.
 It has 233 beds and over 500 nurses.
-In the past year, there were 45,063 emergency room visits and 14,171 hospital admissions.
+In 2019, there were over 45,000 emergency room visits and more than 14,000 hospital admissions.
+Total patient revenue for 2019 was just $338 million.
 Suburban is pushing their robotic surgery options, pitching it as a way to minimize scarring and shorten recovery times.
 They are performing robotic surgery in the areas of gynecology and urology, in particular.
 Suburban uses the da Vinci Surgical System, which is new to medicine and sounds great... but has a track record of problems and lawsuits.
 [Learn more here.]Where To File Suburban Hospital Medical Malpractice Lawsuits

 To collect medical records from Suburban Hospital, send correspondence to:

 Attention: Medical Records Department

 Bethesda, Maryland 20814

 The typical settlement value of a medical malpractice case against Suburban hospital is around $500,000 to $700,000.
 This is slightly above the national average for settlements in hospital malpractice cases, which is $425,000.
 The average value of a jury verdict in a Suburban malpractice case is also higher than the national average for verdicts in hospital malpractice cases, which is just over $1 million.